gaobo9109/CS3245/README.txt

 During indexing, we first read a document and tokenize it into words.
-For each word, we perform porter stemming and store it as a key in the dictionary.
-We accounted for 2 corner cases:
+For each word, we convert it to lower case, perform porter stemming and store it as a key in the dictionary.

-1. Where the word ends with a puncuation, the punctuation is removed and the word is put through the stemmer again
+We accounted for the corner cases where the word ends with a puncuation.
+The punctuation is removed and the word is re-stemmed.
-2. Where there is a / between two words, the words a treated as two separate terms

 The value of the dictionary is a three element list.
 The first element is the document frequency of the word.
 The second element is the byte location in